thirdweb-dev/contracts/docs/BaseRouter.md

-*Returns the Extension metadata for a given function.*
+*Returns the extension metadata for a given function.*

 #### Parameters